AttigH/role-based-dash/README.md

 🔧 You select a row by checking the checkbox or by selecting the row

 🔧 Responsive Table UI

+## 🚀 Uplpoad File Features

+🔧 You can upload PNG / JPG / GIF images

+🔧 Click on the image to open the image preview component

 ## 🌐 Roles and Permissions: